 Every three minutes someone in the UK develops Dementia

 This shocking statistic shows just how important it is, that enough funding should be available to conduct studies that focus on brain diseases.
 It’s becoming increasingly likely that these figures will rise in the next few decades.
-Last year the charity Alzheimers research UK advised the UK government to triple dementia research spending.
+Last year, the charity Alzheimer’s research UK advised the UK government to triple dementia research spending.

 There is an increased focus on uncovering the multiple factors that can affect the chances of developing a brain disease.
 With an increase in funding, we can gain more concrete knowledge of the factors that affect Alzheimer’s and Dementia.
 Charities such as Dementia Friends and the Alzheimer’s society are here to support and educate people who are living with dementia and Alzheimer’s as well as the families involved.
 To find out more, read our latest blog articles here.